WISE-Community/WISE-Docker-Server/README.md

 # Introduction
 WISE can be set up to run using Docker.
-We've tested this Ubuntu 22.04, but other flavors of Linux should also work.
+We've tested this on the following Linux servers:
+- Ubuntu (22.04, 20.04, 18.04)
+- Debian
+- CentOS
+- RedHat (Use CentOS instructions to install Docker)

+Minimum recommended server specifications:
+- 4GB RAM for small user base
+- 20GB disk space

 # Installation